 - It kind of goes without saying but, don’t go jumping in the Crater Lake.

-By the way, have you checked out The 24 Ski Fields in New Zealand for more awesome ski fields in New Zealand?
+By the way, have you checked out the 10 Mind-Blowing Mt Ruapehu Walks for more awesome hikes?

-How to Get to the Crater Lake from Whakapapa
+How to Get to the Crater Lake from the Whakapapa Ski Field

 Now for the fun part: your off-piste ski!
 You have three options to get back down to the Whakapapa ski field from the Crater Lake: